mrkamel/tempfile_for/README.md

 ### for

-TempfileFor is a very tiny gem, with only a few lines of code.
-However, it can save you lines of ugly code.
+TempfileFor is a very tiny gem, but it can save you lines of ugly code.

 To get a quick introduction into what TempfileFor does, check this out: